ROCm/rccl/.github/PULL_REQUEST_TEMPLATE.md

 _Explain the motivation behind the work.
 Provide any publicly-available historical context._

 **How was the outcome achieved?**
 _Technical details behind the work.
-Explain any AMD hardware gotchas._
+Explain any publicly-available hardware peculiarities._

 **Additional Documentation:**
 _What else should the reviewer know?_